curityio/ios-haapi-ui-sdk-demo/README.md

 - Build the pre-release frameworks according to [these instructions](https://stackoverflowteams.com/c/curity/questions/194)
 - Drag the `build/IdsvrHaapiUIKit.xcframework` into the `Frameworks` folder

+To avoid `DYLD1 library missing` errors using the launch icon on a simulator I use the `Embed and Sign` option.\
+I'm also using automatic signing with my personal Apple account.

 ## Docker Automated Setup

 The required Curity Identity Server setup is provided through a script.
 To run the setup, follow these steps: